purookulsh13/TextToSpeech/README.md

 - **HTML**: Provides the structure of the web application.
 - **CSS**: Styles the application.
 - **JavaScript**: Implements the functionality for text-to-speech and voice selection.

+## Usage

+1. **Type Text**: Enter the text you want to be spoken in the textarea.
+2. **Select Voice**: Choose a voice from the dropdown menu.
+The available voices are populated dynamically based on the browser's speech synthesis capabilities.
+3. **Speak Text**: Click the "Speak" button to hear the text read aloud.

+## File Structure

+- `index.html`: The main HTML file that provides the structure of the application.
+- `style.css`: Contains the CSS styles for the application.
+- `script.js`: JavaScript file that handles the text-to-speech functionality and voice selection.